-I. Regional Lymph Nodes
+K. Regional Lymph Nodes

 Regional lymph node metastasis is extremely rare in adult bone sarcomas.
 Nodes are not sampled routinely, and it is not necessary to exhaustively search for nodes.
+When no lymph nodes are resected, the pathologic 'N' category is not assigned (pNX is not used for bone tumors).
 When present, regional lymph node metastasis has prognostic importance and should be reported.
+Patients whose nodal status is not determined to be positive for tumor, either clinically or pathologically, should be designated as N0.